charisma-ai/uneeq-web/README.md

-# Charisma + Uneeq
+# Charisma + UneeQ

-This is the web client for the "Uneeq" project.
+This is the web client for the "UneeQ" project.